 We adopt three methods to identify the effects of the one-child law.
-First, as was explained above, we employ a regression discontinuity approach.
-Essentially we identify the difference in outcome from before to after the law.
-Second, we utilize a difference-in-difference approach.
+First, as was explained above, we employ a simple regression to identify the difference in outcome from before to after the law.
+Second, we utilize a difference-in-differences approach.
 Here we examine how rural-urban differences change from before to after the law.
-Third, we employ a cross-section regression analysis.
-Here we use community variation in fines and subsidies to identify the law's effects.
+Third, we use community variation in fines and subsidies to identify the law's effects.